-You will be eligible for a Pension Plan benefit (i.e. be vested) when you complete six years of service (if you enrolled in the FRS prior to July 1, 2011) or eight years of service (if you enrolled in the FRS on or after July 1, 2011).
+You will be eligible for a Pension Plan benefit (i.e. be vested) when you complete six years of service (if you were enrolled in the FRS prior to July 1, 2011) or eight years of service (if you were enrolled in the FRS on or after July 1, 2011).
 If you terminated FRS-covered employment before July 1, 2001, vesting varied based on membership class:

 Members of the Regular Class, Special Risk Class and Special Risk Administrative Support Class vested in the FRS Pension Plan after completing 10 years of creditable service.

 Members of the Elected Officers' Class vested in the FRS Pension Plan after completing eight years of creditable service.

 Members of the Senior Management Service Class vested in the FRS Pension Plan after completing seven years of creditable service.

 If you use your 2nd Choice option to transfer from the FRS Investment Plan to the FRS Pension Plan, you will be able to count your Investment Plan service toward the vesting requirement.